PlanterApp/planter_blog/content/posts/diy-plant-trellises/index.md

 * Malabar spinach using cane raspberries for support
 * Garden peas twining up amaranth

-These pairings tend not to compete, as long as the support plant is mature enough when the climber starts growing in earnest.
+These pairings won't compete, as long as the support plant is mature enough when the climber starts growing in earnest.
 Careful timing is key — planting schedules should be adjusted so both plants thrive.

 While live plant pairings offer dynamic, seasonal support, woody cuttings provide a reusable and customizable alternative.

-Woody cuttings offer a lot of flexibility for gardeners.
+They also offer a lot of flexibility for gardeners.
 Unlike live plants, they can be arranged however you like, trimmed to shape, and won’t be affected by seasonal die-back, pests, or unexpected weather.

 As a rule of thumb, cuttings should be at least pencil-thick and sturdier for heavier climbers like indeterminate tomatoes or cucumbers.